Nation and Destiny

-The film is notable for its scenes set in the West and South Korea, some of which were even filmed on location in western countries that are not officially at war with North Korea (such as France).
-Also noteworthy is its portrayal of the "anti-system figure" Han Sorya, who was purged in the 1960s by Kim Il-sung, in a positive role.
-This was the first time that an "anti-system figure" has been portrayed as the hero on North Korean screen.
-The use of South Korean popular songs was part of a "mosquito-net strategy", whereby it was hoped the North Korean public would be immunised to the culture of the outside world by gradual exposure.
+Nation and Destiny is notable for its scenes set in the West and South Korea, some of which even filmed on location in western countries not officially at war with North Korea, such as France.
+It is also noteworthy for its portrayal of the "anti-system figure" Han Sorya, who was purged in the 1960s by Kim Il Sung, in a positive role.
+This was the first time that an "anti-system figure" has been portrayed heroically on the North Korean screen.
 According to defectors' testimony, North Korean audiences were engrossed by its depiction of First World affluence.